How to Make Money as an Airbnb Host (Beginner’s Guide)

 Whether or not you need to collect occupancy taxes from your guests depends on where you live.
 Some locations have a collect and remit feature that automatically adds the occupancy taxes to your listing, so you don’t have to do a thing.
 However, if you do need to collect taxes separately, Airbnb makes it easy to do so by adding a special offer to your listing.

 Tips for Maximizing Your Earnings as an Airbnb Host

 If you decide to list your home (or unused room) with Airbnb, awesome.

 Now it’s time to get your game face on and focus on the prize.

 1. Decide what kind of host you want to be

 In terms of making money, there are three main kinds of Airbnb hosts.
-There are those who want to make: a few extra bucks on the side, a steady second income, or a full-time Airbnb business.
+Those who are looking for (1) ways to make money relatively quickly (2) a steady second income, or (3) want to launch a full-time Airbnb business.